 Because melasma has been linked to hormonal changes and imbalances, it's possible that birth control can play a role in exacerbating your melasma.
 If you use hormonal birth control, consult your physician or a dermatologist about how your prescription might be making your melasma worse, and if there is a different contraceptive that might be better suited for you.

 Since the discoloration of melasma stems from an overproduction of melanin, Green says that you need to use products that will reduce this pigmentation and treat the excess melanin.
-“Vitamin C serum works as an antioxidant to lighten up dark skin and rejuvenate it," she points out.
+“Vitamin C serum works as an antioxidant to lighten up dark spots and rejuvenate skin," she points out.

-NYC-based dermatologist Marisa Garshick adds to this, noting that vitamin C will fight free radical damage and brighten the skin overall.
-“One particular vitamin C product good for those with melasma is the Revision C Correcting Complex which contains a combination of Vitamin C with patent-pending MELA-path technology to help provide protection against free-radical damage from blue light, so helps to brighten and improve skin tone.”
+Garshick adds to this, noting that vitamin C will fight free radical damage and brighten the skin overall.
+“One particular vitamin C product good for those with melasma is the Revision C Correcting Complex, which contains a combination of Vitamin C with patent-pending MELA-path technology to help provide protection against free-radical damage from blue light, so helps to brighten and improve skin tone," she says.

 Use Products That Help Speed Up Cell Turnover

 Another great way to reduce the appearance of melasma is by stimulating cell turnover, which will help to gradually replace pigmented cells: “Our EGF Activating Serum contains natural epidermal growth factors that stimulate the skin’s ability to regenerate and heal, gradually brightening and lifting hyperpigmentation over time,” Benjamin says.